-When a new technology is submitted to the Office for Technology Development, it is evaluated by the technology analyst who interviews the inventors and then checks for prior art, patents, or other publications in various public and private subscription databases.
+When a new technology is submitted to the Office for Technology Development (OTD), it is evaluated by a technology analyst who interviews the inventors and then checks for prior art, which comprises academic literature, patents, and other publications in various public and private subscription databases.

-The technology is reviewed by the licensing and venture development OTD staff for commercialization potential, including patent possibilities, likely interested parties for licensing, and potential for placement into a start-up company project.
+The technology is reviewed by the OTD licensing and venture development staff for commercialization potential, including patent possibilities, likely interested parties for licensing, or potential for placement into a start-up company project.

-Those technologies that seem to have the special potential to become part of a new commercial entity are selected by Venture Development to become a new venture project and a project leader takes responsibility for it.
+Those technologies that seem to have the special potential to become part of a new commercial entity are selected by the Technology Commercialization group to become a new venture project, and a licensing associate takes responsibility for it.

-In the following weeks and months the project leader will investigate the potential market, comparable companies in the space, commercialization investments in similar other technologies, and all other resources that would be needed to establish a start-up based on the core technology.
+In the following weeks and months the licensing associate will investigate the potential market, comparable companies in the space, commercialization investments in similar other technologies, and other resources that are useful in establishing a start-up based on the core technology.

-Technologies are licensed into the start-ups from the university in exchange for equity in the company.
-The license equity is shared with the inventors.
+Technologies are licensed into the start-ups from the university in exchange for cash and/or equity in the company.
+The licenses typically include additional payment obligations to UT Southwestern in the form of milestone payments, royalties or other forms of payments.
+The license equity and revenues are shared with the inventors.
 In addition, the university may receive additional equity as founders’ equity for value added into the start-up through the company formation and business development work.

-2. Develop the value proposition working with the inventors, the Technology Licensing Group, outside entrepreneurs, and advisors
+2. Develop the description of how the invention is going to generate value, working with the inventors, Technology Commercialization, outside entrepreneurs, and advisors.

-3. Develop the terms of the start-up structure and the technology licenses
+4. Develop the terms of the start-up structure and the technology licenses.

-5. Execute licensing consequent with the development of the funding
+5. Execute licensing in parallel with the development of the seed funding.